OCA/account-invoicing/account_invoice_supplierinfo_update/README.rst

 Bug Tracker
 ===========

-Bugs are tracked on GitHub Issues.
-In case of trouble, please check there if your issue has already been reported.
-If you spotted it first, help us smashing it by providing a detailed and welcomed feedback.
+Bugs are tracked on `GitHub Issues
+<https://github.com/OCA/account-invoicing/issues>`_.
+In case of trouble, please
+check there if your issue has already been reported.
+If you spotted it first, help us smash it by providing detailed and welcomed feedback.

 Known Issues / Roadmap
 ======================

 * This module does not manage correctly difference if

     * invoice line UoM are not the same as Supplierinfo UoM
     * invoice line taxes are not the same as products taxes.
 (If one is marked as tax included in the price and the other is marked as